Green Pasta Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-Green pasta sauce is a delicious alternative to marinara.
-Filled with nutrients from spinach with a touch of creaminess.
-This has quickly become a kid approved family favorite!
+My green pasta sauce is a delicious alternative to marinara.
+A flavorful sauce made with spinach and can be made in under 30 minutes.
+This has quickly become a kid approved, family favorite.

 Green Pasta Sauce in a bowl and fork

 Sometimes a simple bowl of pasta, like these buttered noodles, is the only thing my kids want for dinner.
 That’s why I love this fresh green sauce for pasta.
-Quick and easy to make, a great alternative to pesto, but most important, a meal my kids enjoy.
+Quick and easy to make, it’s a great alternative to pesto, something I can add to the noodles, and my kids absolutely love it!

-• Ingredients – Just need a few simple ingredients to make this recipe.
+• Feel good ingredients.
+There are only a few wholesome ingredients used to make this recipe.

-• Quick – This dinner can be whipped up in under 30 minutes.
+• Fast to make.
+This recipe can be prepared in under 30 minutes.

-• Versatile – Can be served with your favorite protein and vegetables.
+• Versatile.
+Can be served with your favorite protein, vegetables, or pasta.

-Parmesan cheese – Everything is better with cheese, right!?
-Parmesan adds a little saltiness to the sauce.
+• Parmesan cheese – Parmesan cheese adds a little saltiness to the sauce.

 How to make green pasta sauce

-1. Saute: Saute garlic in olive oil over medium heat.
-Add spinach and saute until wilted.
+1. Saute the garlic in olive oil over medium heat for 30 seconds.
+Add in the spinach and saute until wilted.
 Add a pinch of salt and pepper.

-3. Blend: Add cooked spinach, garlic, Parmesan cheese, cream cheese and broth to a food processor and puree until a sauce is formed.
+2. Add the cooked spinach and garlic, parmesan cheese, cream cheese, and broth to a food processor and puree until a sauce is formed.

 sauteed spinach, cream cheese spinach in a food processor, ingredients mixed

-The best way to store this pasta is in an airtight container in the refrigerator.
+The best way to store this sauce is in an air tight container in the refrigerator.
 It will last 3-4 days.
-To reheat, I add it back into a skillet with a little extra vegetable or chicken broth and heat through.
+To reheat, I add it back to a saucepan with a little extra broth or water to help thin out.
+Warm it through to serve.

-• If you don’t have a food processor, mix the green sauce in a blender
+• Blending.
+If you don’t have a food processor, mix the green sauce in a blender.

-• Feel free to use frozen spinach if you don’t have fresh on hand.
-Make sure to thaw and squeeze any excess water from the spinach.
+• You can use frozen spinach.
+Feel free to use frozen spinach if you don’t have fresh on hand.
+Make sure to thaw the spinach and squeeze any excess liquid from the spinach.

-*** If you made this recipe, feel free to leave a comment and rating below.
+Be sure to let me know if you made this recipe.
+Feel free to leave a comment and rating below.

 Pasta in a bowl.